 Obtaining a Nigerian Visa:

-Most foreigners require a visa to enter Nigeria regardless of the length of the stay.
+Most foreigners require a visa to enter Nigeria regardless of the length of their stay.
 Fees may vary depending on one’s home country, the length of stay, and the purpose of the trip.
 We advise allowing ample time to arrange for your visa in order to prevent confusion or delay.
-Visa application requirements vary depending on country; for requirements for a specific country, visit the official Nigerian Immigration website.
+Visa application requirements vary depending on the country; for requirements for a specific country, visit the official Nigerian Immigration website.

 Moving Around Nigeria:

 Most travellers will fly in via the Murtala Muhammad International Airport, Lagos, or Abuja International Airport.
 If you are visiting the country for the first time, it is highly recommended that you book your airport transfer in advance with a reputable service provider.
-Avoid hailing a car rental service at the airport as you may pay a premium for this service, especially when it is obvious that you do not know where you are going to.
+Avoid hailing a car rental service at the airport as you may pay a premium for this service, especially when it is obvious that you do not know where you are going.

 Moving around, car rental is the most convenient mode of transportation.
-The public transport service is not for the fainthearted particularly in cities like Lagos.
+The public transport service is not for the fainthearted, particularly in cities like Lagos.
 Do not attempt this on your first trip to Lagos.
 Uber and Bolt services are available in major cities such as Lagos, Abuja, Uyo, Port Harcourt.